 All content is peer-reviewed through a robust and transparent process as set out in our Editorial Policies.

-All JLTC content is openly-accessible under a Creative Commons CC BY-NC-ND licence to ensure that research is freely available to support a greater global exchange of knowledge.
+All JLTC content is openly-accessible under a Creative Commons CC BY licence to ensure that research is freely available to support a greater global exchange of knowledge.

 Authors are encouraged to make research data available as set out in our Author Guidelines.